 Summer Before Senior Year

-- Get ready for the financial aid process: Although the process shifts into full gear your senior year, you can prepare yourself the summer before.
+- Get ready for the financial aid process: Although the process kicks into full gear your senior year, you can prepare yourself the summer before.
 Learn about college costs.
 Review and update your college list.
 Talk to your family.
-Begin to gather the information you’ll need.
+Gather the information you’ll need on financial aid or scholarship deadlines.

 Senior Year: Fall Semester

-- Create an FSA ID: The FSA ID is a username and password you’ll use when you (electronically) sign and submit your Free Application for Federal Student Aid (FAFSA®), a financial aid application.
+- Create an FSA ID: The FSA ID is a username and password you’ll use when you (electronically) sign and submit your Free Application for Federal Student Aid (FAFSA®).
+You can’t complete the FAFSA without it, so it’s an important first step.

 - Find and apply for scholarships: Scholarships can help make college more affordable.
 Set yourself up for success at the beginning of your senior year by creating a list of the scholarships you want to apply for, along with their requirements and deadlines.
 Apply for these scholarships as they become available year-round.